Parveenkaur0203/terraform-azure-aks/README.md

 ## Notes

+- **User-Assigned Identity**:
-User-Assigned Identity: This module automatically provisions a user-assigned identity for the AKS control plane.
+  This module automatically provisions a user-assigned identity for the AKS control plane.
 You can use this identity for managing resources such as Azure Key Vault.

+- **Key Vault Secrets Provider**:
-Key Vault Secrets Provider: The Key Vault integration is optional and can be enabled using the key_vault_secrets_provider_enabled variable.
+  - The Key Vault integration is optional and can be enabled using the `key_vault_secrets_provider_enabled` variable.
-If enabled, secrets rotation is configured with a default interval of 5 minutes.
+  - If enabled, secrets rotation is configured with a default interval of **5 minutes**.

+- **Cluster Configuration**:
-Cluster Configuration: The default cluster node pool uses a single VM of size Standard_D2_v2.
-You can modify this in the module's main.tf file.
+  - The default cluster node pool uses a single VM of size `Standard_D2_v2`.
+  - You can modify this configuration in the module's `main.tf` file.